Ernest Beutler (1928 - 2008)

 Wallace H. Coulter Award for Lifetime Achievement in Hematology

 In 2008, Dr. Beutler was the inaugural winner of the Society's highest honor, the Wallace H. Coulter Award for Lifetime Achievement in Hematology.
+View the short video below of Dr. Beutler's acceptance speech for the award.

 back to top